anyaevostinar/anyaevostinar.github.io/classes/257-f23/prep-ethics.md

 ## Advanced Learning Objectives
 After class, you should be able to:
+* Be able to explain foundational ideas of ethics frameworks
-* Analyze a case study using a specified ethical framework
+* Analyze a technology case study using a specified ethical framework
 * Continue to develop your own ethical framework regarding technology
 * Identify how to navigate challenging ethical situations in software development

 ## Readings
 To achieve the basic learning objectives, you should read the following: